 CTSI FUNDING OPPORTUNITIES

 The Indiana Clinical and Translational Sciences Institute (CTSI) is offering pilot funding (up to $15,000) in support of select COVID-19 related research projects.
-Please submit your proposal via this application link and a staff member will respond to you quickly with the next steps.
+If interested in this opportunity, please contact Lane Coffee at firstname.lastname@example.org.
 Submission deadline: Open

 The Indiana Biobank has de-identified biological samples and linked clinical data available from people who are COVID-19+, suspected COVID-19+ and recovered individuals.
 There is a charge for samples to cover the cost of the collection.
 Pilot funding is also being offered to support COVID-19 related research utilizing Indiana Biobank samples.
-Please submit your proposal via this application link and a staff member will respond to you quickly with the next steps.
+If interested in this opportunity, please contact Lane Coffee at email@example.com.
 Submission deadline: Open

 NIH FUNDING OPPORTUNITIES